 1. Joann wins the coupon challenge because you can stack and use competitor coupons!

-Jo-Ann’s accepts coupons from Hobby Lobby and Michaels.
-They also allow you to use more than one discount coupon within the same transaction, as long as each coupon is from a different source (for example, a newspaper insert coupon versus a website coupon).
+Joann accepts Michaels coupons.
+The craft store also allows you to use more than one discount coupon within the same transaction, as long as each coupon is from a different source (for example, a newspaper insert coupon with a website coupon).

-Subscribe to Jo-Ann’s emails and download their app to get exclusive high-value discounts (like 60% off any regular priced item).
-But remember, you can only use one coupon when making online purchases.
+Subscribe to Joann emails and download the Joann app for iPhone or Android to get exclusive high-value discounts (like 60% off any regular priced item).
+But remember, you can only use one coupon promo code when making online purchases.

 Never pay full price for a pattern.
 Ever.

-5. Jo-Ann’s is the queen of fabric (and fabric discounts!).
+5. Joann is the queen of fabric (and fabric discounts!).

-But Hobby Lobby is a close second.
-Vow to never pay full price — always shoot for 40-50% off whatever cut of fabric you need.
+Joann is the queen of fabric, and Hobby Lobby is a close second (standard sales are 30% off with seasonal fabrics at 50% off.)
+Vow to never pay full price at Joann — always shoot for 40% to 50% off whatever cut of fabric you need.
 Your patience will (literally) pay off in the end.

-Yes, you can use a coupon on your fabric, but the sale prices are often just as good; however, when there’s a fabric sale at Jo-Ann’s, remember to use your percentage-off-your-total-purchase coupon and stock up!
+Yes, you can use a coupon on your fabric, but the sale prices are often just as good.
+When there’s a fabric sale at Joann, remember to use your percentage-off-your-total-purchase coupon or reward card and stock up!